reckedpr/deer/README.md

 - [x] 100% Clanker free
 - [x] Written in GOat lang
-- [x] Ack's deer as the best animal
+- [x] Acknowledges deer as the best animal

 Created as an excuse to use the `deer.rest` domain